Fried Vegetarian Food

 Before frying vegetables, it’s important to properly clean them to remove any dirt or debris.
 Rinse the vegetables under cold water and gently scrub them, if necessary.
 After cleaning, make sure to thoroughly dry the vegetables to remove excess moisture.
 Excess moisture can lead to splattering when the vegetables are added to the hot oil, which can be dangerous.
 It can also prevent the vegetables from achieving a crispy texture.

-See also How Often Should You Eat Fried Food
+See also Fried Shrimp Chinese Food

 Cutting Vegetables to Ensure Even Cooking